 Digging Beneath the Anger

 When in relation to our husbands, underneath anger is always pain.
 It is much easier to react with anger because it is strong and masks the pain that we feel.
-We want to protect our “weakness”.
+It's natural to want to protect our “weakness”.

 Showing when we are hurt takes a lot of courage.
 It is much easier to get angry, or laugh it off and pretend it was nothing.
 However, accessing the pain is much more honest, self-honoring, and dignified.
 It also preserves intimacy because you are not participating in an argument or saying anything disrespectful.
 You can accomplish this by saying a simple, “ouch” when he says or does something that hurts your feelings.